PDLT-University-of-York/test-split-site/docs/ultra/discussions-setup.md

 ![Discussion settings pane showing the post first checkbox](images/discussions-setup-set-post-first.png)
 ![Discussion settings pane showing the Assign to groups option and the save button](images/discussions-setup-groups-and-save.png)

-!!!
-Tip

-	For more information on setting up groups, refer to the guide on setting up groups in Ultra.
-ADD A LINK HERE!

 ## More Details and Troubleshooting

 For guidance on creating meaningful conversations in your course’s discussion boards, and information on the different uses of discussion boards, please refer to the Discussions - uses guide.
 ADD A LINK HERE!

+For more information on setting up groups, refer to the [Groups - Setup](https://vle-support.york.ac.uk/ultra/groups-setup/) guide.

 <!-- More info here as needed. -->